What’s better – a floor mat or a table for Thai Massage?

 Number six: You have clients who are so elderly or in such bad shape that it is really difficult to get them onto the floor.

 Number seven: You just don’t want to work on the floor.
 We all make our choices, and in the end, it is up to you what you choose.

 All I’m saying is that working on the floor has some significant advantages, and I suggest that you at least try it, if possible.
 You might end up liking it.

 Here at Thai Healing Massage Academy, all our online training courses are demonstrated in the traditional Thai style on a floor mat.

 However many of our students adapt it to table work.
 That can be done with a little creativity.

 Whatever you choose to do, you can learn a lot from our online training courses, no matter if you are new to Thai Massage or if you are an experienced practitioner already.

-We have 20 online training courses with in depth training that have helped thousands of students become professional Thai Massage therapists.
+We have 20 online training courses with in-depth training that have helped thousands of students become professional Thai Massage therapists.

 The author, Shama Kern, is the founder of Thai Healing Massage Academy.
-He has been practicing and teaching Thai Massage for 20 years, and he is the creator of 20 Thai Massage online training courses.
+He has been practicing and teaching Thai Massage for over 20 years, and he is the creator of 20 Thai Massage online training courses.